giftduru/Predictive-Analysis/README.md

 - Prediction / Accuracy<br /><br />

 **EXPLORATORY DATA ANALYSIS**<br />
-This is aimed at understanding out dataset
+This is aimed at understanding the dataset.
+By visualizing the features we can make assumptions on features that could likely<br />
+influence housing prices.